-A “now I’m winning” arc works because of contrast, not bragging.
-The trick is concrete proof — what’s different now, in one image — and an even-keeled voice.
-These prompts force both, so Suno or your lyric model writes a chorus that feels earned instead of bitter.
+A “now I’m winning” arc works on contrast, not bragging.
+The trick is one piece of concrete proof — what’s different now, in a single image — sung in an even voice.
+These prompts force both, so Suno (or whatever lyric model you use) writes a chorus that sounds earned instead of bitter.
+They’re written for Suno v5.5, the model live since March 26, 2026, which is noticeably more responsive to a tightly worded prompt than v4.5.

 Best for